 10 min.
-Each participant receives sticky dots in two colours: green ("We can meet this expectation") red ("we cannot meet this expecta- tion, or we can only fulfil it with great difficulty") Each participant sticks the dots only on the cards in the column with his/her name or organisation.
+Each participant receives sticky dots in two colours: 1. green ("We can meet this expectation") 2. red ("we cannot meet this expectation, or we can only fulfil it with great difficulty") Each participant sticks the dots only on the cards in the column with his/her name or organisation.
 Some participants will put up, both a green and a red dot, because they feel that they can meet only part of a given expectation.
 15 min Discuss the results with participants

-2.15 Interaction Matrix
+1.15 Interaction Matrix

-Purpose Get a deeper understanding of the benefits/opportunities and costs/risks of co-operation between two types of organizations.
-Application Mini workshops of 8 to 15 participants with cluster stakeholders or sup- porting institutions.
+Get a deeper understanding of the benefits/opportunities and costs/risks of co-operation between two types of organizations.
+Mini workshops of 8 to 15 participants with cluster stakeholders or supporting institutions.
 Its most adequate application involves co-operation between businesses and business support organizations (in training or technology or advice) or big firms and SMEs.
-Who is involved Cluster stakeholders, supporting institutions and facilitators.
+Cluster stakeholders, supporting institutions and facilitators.
 The tool tends to be more efficient if you use it with homogeneous groups.
-Time required 60 min Setting The space required depends on the number of participants.
+60 min The space required depends on the number of participants.
 It must be adequate to allow sufficient participants to move around comfortably.
-Resources Board or wall space, different coloured cards, markers, brown paper, masking-tape, or pins.
-Observations The interaction matrix workshop is useful for a first tentative appraisal of possible collaboration.
+Board or wall space, different coloured cards, markers, brown paper, masking-tape, or pins.
+The interaction matrix workshop is useful for a first tentative appraisal of possible collaboration.
 It is particularly powerful when specific suggestions for collaboration between two parties have emerged, and you want to get a balanced view of the benefits, costs and risks involved in this interaction.
 During the facilitation, ask each group to their change perspective to analyses the benefits and risks from the other parties' point of view.
 Afterwards, discuss and compare the results of both parties.